-Š Ś HEALTHY HOMES AND LEAD Childhood Lead Poisoning Prevention Program Collects screening data to target prevention in high-risk areas.
+Ğ S, HEALTHY HOMES AND LEAD Childhood Lead Poisoning Prevention Program Collects screening data to target prevention in high-risk areas.
 Awards grants to states and cities for blood lead surveillance, education, coordination, and local program development.
 Provides guidance to clinicians and allied professions.
-Base funding of between \$15 and \$35 million (FY14-FY19).
+Base funding of between \$15 and \$41 million (FY14-FY22).
 Near-elimination in FY12-FY13.
 Prior to 2012, its funding level was as high as \$42 million.
-49 states and 11 cities or counties currently receive funding from this program.
-The percentage of children testing with high blood lead has declined over 90% since 1997, but 535,000 children still have levels above the CDC reference value .
-Keeping blood lead levels of children born in 2018 at zero would generate \$84 billion in benefits , including nearly \$18.5 billion for the federal government.
+48 states, 13 cities or counties, and 1 territory currently receive funding from this program.
+The percentage of children testing with high blood lead has declined over 90% since 1997, but 270,000 children still have levels above the CDC reference value.
+Keeping blood lead levels of children born in 2018 at zero would generate \$84 billion in benefits, including nearly \$18.5 billion for the federal government.
 ASTHMA National Asthma Control Program Funds states, localities, and others to improve asthma surveillance, build coalitions that implement interventions, translate asthma guidelines into public health practice, collect and analyze data not available elsewhere, and increase asthma awareness.
 Funded at between \$25.3 and \$30.9 million since 2010.
-The program has supported asthma control programs in 34 states, the District of Columbia, and Puerto Rico .
+23 states, 1 city, and 1 territory currently receive funding from this program.
 NACP provides an estimated return on investment of \$71 saved for each dollar spent , a significant opportunity as asthma costs the U.S. an estimated \$63 billion a year.
-EPHT Environmental Public Health Tracking Delivers a core set of health, exposure, and hazards data, information, and tools to enable analysis, visualization, and reporting of insights drawn from data.
+EPHT Environmental Public Health Tracking Delivers a core set of health, exposure, and hazards data, information, and tools to enable analysis, visualization, and reporting of insights drawn from data .
 Funded at about \$34 million since 2010.
 Supports environmental public health tracking programs in 25 states and one city .
 Provides 23 datasets, 124 indicators, and 449 health measures for public use on data such as air quality, water, asthma, and birth defects.
 EHL Environmental Health Laboratory Helps states measure and track exposure to harmful chemicals, including those that may come from the home by providing funding, expertise, training, and quality assurance to state public health laboratories.
-Funded at between \$43.4 and \$65.7 million (FY10-FY19).
-Currently funds 6 awardees (representing 9 states ) a total of \$5 million annually.
+Funded at between \$43.4 and \$68.7 million (FY10-FY22).
+Currently funds 6 states a total of \$5 million annually.
 Measures and publishes findings related to more than 300 priority environmental chemicals .
-Conducts or collaborates on more than 75 studies annually to help identify harmful or abnormally high exposures.
-National Center for HEALTHY HOUSINGApril 2019.
-For references, other federal agency fact sheets, additional healthy homes information, and to learn how you can engage your members of Congress on these vital issues visit: www.nchh.orgcontact: sgoodwin@nchh.org
+Conducts or collaborates on more than 60-70 studies annually to help identify harmful or abnormally high exposures.

+April 2022.
+For references, other federal agency fact sheets, additional healthy homes information, and to learn how you can engage your members of Congress on these vital issues...